Learning to use Michigan eLibrary Resources to search for information

 Michigan eLibrary is FREE to every Michigan resident.
 Libraries and schools have provided their IP addresses to MCLS (Midwest Collaborative for Library Services) so that students and educators are easily able to access the resources without a login.

 A Bit About MeL:

-- Resources in MeL: 80+ eResources comprised of full text magazines and newspapers, and primary source documents, practice tests for GED, ACT, Careers, SAT, and much more.
+- Resources in MeL: There are 70+ eResources composed of full text magazines and newspapers, primary source documents, practice tests for GED, ACT, Careers, SAT, and much more.